deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt5-fifth-year.md

 footage that Sikes had *definitely* taken, even if he'd deny it at first.
 It'd put the Major in a good mood to watch it, he knew.

-"And won't Adam an' Baseball have a surprise when they get back…" he asked of nobody, turning back to admire the impromptu mural once again.
+"And won't Adam an' BASEBALL have a surprise when they get back…" he asked of nobody, turning back to admire the impromptu mural once again.
 Considering it had been done in the dead of night by four men in climbing gear fifty feet in the air, it was remarkably good.
 They must have been sneaking up there for *days* pencilling in the outline.

-Adam and Baseball, meanwhile, would be back from leave in two days.
+Adam and BASEBALL, meanwhile, would be back from leave in two days.

 He gave it three days before there were Feet somewhere on that castle.